Chainflow/cosmos-validator-mission-control/README.md

 The default port that runs the InfluxDB HTTP service is :8086
 ```

 **Note :** If you want to give custom configuration then you can edit the `influxdb.conf` at `/influxdb-1.7.10-1/etc/influxdb` and do not forget to restart the server after the changes.
+You can find a sample 'influxdb.conf' [file here]<https://github.com/jheyman/influxdb/blob/master/influxdb.conf>.

-**Telegraf Installation**
+**C - Install Telegraf**

 Download the latest .tar.gz file and extract it by using the following commands
 ```sh